 —

-Locally, select vintages can sometimes be found at Gary’s and Press in St. Helena with some tiny distribution through Binny’s Beverage Depot in Illinois.
-For more information about this special producer or to purchase wine, please visit: www.duhigwine.com
+Locally, select vintages can sometimes be found at Press Restaurant in St. Helena with some tiny distribution through Binny’s Beverage Depot in Illinois, Gary’s Wine in New Jersey and online retailers including Wine Access and Benchmark Wine Group.
+For more information about this special producer, to purchase wine, or to join one of their three membership ‘VineClub’s’, please visit: www.duhigwine.com

 Dave thank you for this review we would love to